-Long-lived intangible assets consist of purchased technology, customer relationships, patents, trademarks and tradenames, and backlog and are initially recorded at fair value.
-Long-lived intangible assets are amortized over their estimated useful lives in a method reflecting the pattern in which the economic benefits are consumed or straight-lined if such pattern cannot be reliably determined.
+Long-lived intangible assets consist of purchased technology, customer relationships, patents, trademarks and tradenames, software licenses, and backlog and are initially recorded at fair value.
+Long-lived intangible assets are amortized over their estimated useful lives utilizing a method reflecting the pattern in which the economic benefits are consumed or straight-lined if such pattern cannot be reliably determined.